 KATIE MCCREARY is a Lighting Designer and Teaching Artist.
-Her first work with Rorschach was Glassheart, and since then she has happily designed Electric Baby and A Bid to Save the World.
+Her first work with Rorschach was Glassheart, and since then she has happily designed Electric Baby, A Bid to Save the World and 410[GONE].
 Other recent and favorite designs include: Lizzie (PinkySwear Productions); A Midsummer Night’s Dream (WSC/Avant Bard); When We Were Young and Unafraid and The Best Man (Keegan Theater); Anne of the 1000 Days, Uncle Vanya, The Fantasticks, and The Importance of Being Earnest (Chesapeake Shakespeare Company); The Breakers, Navigator, and The Colour of Her Dreams (7Stages); In the Next Room, or the vibrator play (Synchronicity Performance Group); and Scarlett’s Web (Dad’s Garage).
 Katie is the Director of Development and Curriculum Development with Educational Theatre Company, where she is also a proud Teaching Artist.

 LINZ MOORE hails from the small town of Salem, VA, but the big city of D.C. called to her after graduating from Roanoke College with a Theater and Design major.
 Linz is the resident stage manager for Rorschach Theatre, stage managing Forgotten Kingdoms, A Bid to Save the World, The Electric Baby and Neverwhere.
 Before Rorschach she stage managed for WSC Avant Bard (A Midsummer Night’s Dream and Holiday Memories) and was the Company Stage Manager and Associate Production Manager for The American Century Theater where she stage managed shows such as 12 Angry Men, An Evening with Danny Kaye, Judgment at Nuremburg, Bang the Drum Slowly and Marathon ‘33.